TomfromBerlin/bashrc/README.md

 ## Optional programs
 There are programs wich will be used and may not be present in the default in your installation.
 I mentioned them already above, but below they are listed again for your convenience:
 + `netstat` - part of net-tools package (Debian and derivates: `sudo apt install net-tools`; Ubuntu: depricated sudo (afak) for security reasons.
 If this is still true you'll need to use `pkexec apt install net-tools`).
-This may not be available in other distros, e.g. ARCH Linux.
+The `net-tools` package may not be available in other distros, e.g. ARCH Linux.
 + `lolcat` - It is like *cat* but colorized.
 (Debian an derivates`sudo apt install lolcat`; Ubuntu: (probably) `pkexec apt install lolcat`)

 Instead of using the command line to install programs you can use a package manager like *synaptic* or (if you insists to work in a shell) *aptitude*.
 Its more convenient.